jayam04/python-projects/PyPrograms/contacts/readme.md

 #### Requirenments
 a python interpretor in Windows, terminal will work in Mac & Linux.
-pickle library, more info in [requirements.txt](docs/requirements.txt)
+pickle, os libraries, more info in [requirements.txt](docs/requirements.txt)

 #### How to run?
 as a **python3** program